-For apartment dwellers, families, busy professionals or those who aren't a fan of the big dog, here are PetMD's top 10 favorite small breed dogs.
+For apartment dwellers, families, busy professionals or those who aren't a fan of the big dog, here are the 14 small-breed dogs everyone's going crazy for.

 A good dog for those with allergies (it's not a big shedder), the Maltese is friendly and often gets along well with other dogs and even cats.
 Just don't leave them alone too much, these companion dogs need human contact.
 Easily distinguished by their straight and long white coat; it may seem as though the Maltese has just stepped out of a doggie hair salon.
 However, over-coddling these adorable creatures can actually do them more harm them good, often leading to behavior disorders.